1895 to the Present

 The Present …

-The was the full-time pastor here from 1986, retiring from Bethany and from active pastoring on December 31, 2014.
+The Reverend Daniel Meiners was the full-time pastor here from 1986, retiring from Bethany and from active pastoring on December 31, 2014.
 Including Pastor Meiners, the church has been served by 24 full-time pastors and five interim pastors.
 From January-October 2015, we were blessed by the pulpit being filled by many excellent and godly men who preached God’s Word and continued our tradition of Bible-based preaching and teaching, for which the church family is deeply grateful.
 After conducting an intensive search, the Pastoral Search Committee recommended and the congregation approved the hiring of Reverend George A. Kohl as our Intentional Interim Pastor to lead the church through the process necessary to call a new, full-time pastor who meets the needs of the church and who can lead us into a new period of renewal and growth.
-We were blessed by his ministry and stewardship from the October 18, 2015 to April 16, 2016, when he accepted a new intentional interim ministry assignment at another church.
-Interim Pastor David K. Astolfi joined us in May 2017 while the pastoral search committee actively seeks a full-time, permanent pastor to lead Bethany Baptist forward into its future as a godly influence in the greater Gardner community.
+We were blessed by his ministry and stewardship from the October 18, 2015 to April 16, 2017, when he accepted a new intentional interim ministry assignment at another church.
+Interim Pastor David K. Astolfi joined us in May 2017, while the pastoral search committee actively sought a full-time, permanent pastor to lead Bethany Baptist forward into its future as a godly influence in the greater Gardner community.
+That search was finally realized in 2018, when we called Pastor Ruben A. Cabrera, Sr. and his wife, Debbie, to join Bethany as the senior pastor on July 9, 2018.
+Read more here about Pastor Cabrera.

 Presently we hold Sunday Worship Services at 10:45 a.m., with Bible studies for all ages from 9:30-10:30 a.m.
 Jeremy and Jessica Walters are the Sunday School Co-Superintendents, overseeing the teachers who provide preschool and children’s church through adult Bible study curricula.
 Read more about the Sunday School here.

 Mrs. Paula d’Entremont was our Faith Community Nurse for 15 years.
 Her health-ministry began in 2002 and provided information, resources and support to the church family, including a Health Ministry section with monthly features on this website.
 Paula ended her active involvement in this ministry in December 2017 but is still available to consult with church family members.
-She also set up and maintains a medical supply and equipment room to support the needs of the church members and their families.
+She also set up a medical supplies and equipment room to support the needs of the church members and their families, which the church maintains.
+These supplies are available to the community by contacting the church office.

 Over the years, Bethany has had several full-time youth pastors.
 Mr. Brendon MacKay joined the church ministry team in 2007 and directed the Next Generation Youth Ministries program for students in grades 6-12 until December 2017.
-Mr. Sam Williams, assisted by Mr. Koyote Oxford, now leads the Junior High and Senior High group on Monday nights from 6:00 to 8:00 p.m. in the Youth Room at the church.
+Mr. Sam Williams, assisted by Mr. Koyote Oxford, lead the Junior High and Senior High group on Monday nights from 6:00 to 8:00 p.m. in the Youth Room at the church.
+Mr. Oxford now leads the group, assisted by Miss Ashley Meisner.
 Young people from around the community are welcome and regular participants in this program, along with those who are church members.
+Read more here about this group.

 The Bethany Christian Nursery School, another outreach program, was in operation for 49 years.
 In June 2017, Mrs. Elinor DeMeo, cofounder and Chairperson of the Board of Directors, Mrs. Susan R. Blais, director and teachers, Mrs. Fredericka Paddock and Mrs. Jacinthe LeBlanc retired and the school closed.